naman4u13/medic/README.md

 ### Use of Firebase Relatime Database
-  To store already enquired information on Treatments for a Disease, Firebase realtime database is used which is a schemaless database (NoSQL) in which the data is stored in JSON format.Any further query on same diagnosis will fetch data from database instead of scraping it from web
+  To store already fetched information of Treatments for a Disease, Firebase realtime database is used which is a schemaless database (NoSQL) in which the data is stored in JSON format.
+Any further query on same diagnosis will fetch data from database instead of scraping it from web.

 <img src="https://github.com/naman4u13/medic/blob/master/Img/Screenshot%20(4).png" alt="image" height="200px" width="300px">